 Income & Employment

 FINCA's customers in Armenia are savvy business people.
 Their businesses earn the highest profit margins among all FINCA customers -- about 55 percent of total sales wind-up as net earnings.
 However, the average value of these profits is quite low, at less than $3,000 per year.
-The enterprises funded by FINCA employ more than 63,000 people, including the owner.
-Most of them are paid a living wage, meaning that their wages are above the national poverty line.
+Nonetheless, most employees are paid a living wage, meaning that their earnings are above the national poverty line.

 Women make up about a third of FINCA's borrowers in Armenia, and most of them are the main source of income for their families.
 Single mothers make up 14 percent of all borrowers, which is the second highest in the region after Tajikistan.
 Many of our female borrowers, however, are in business with a male family member, reflecting more traditional social norms that are common throughout this region.
 Having access to credit, however, gives women greater responsibility and authority within the business.